Ever wondered what affects your loan applications? Or why some of your credit card applications were rejected?

 Sometimes, prospective employers will also ask to see your credit score, especially in the finance industry.

-A healthy credit score signals that you are responsible with money.
+A healthy credit score signals that you are responsible for money.

 To prevent facing such challenges in the future when you want to take out a loan (be it from banks, licensed moneylenders, or HDB) or apply for a new credit card, you should start improving your credit score.